CrawlJobs Logo

 Save Icon

-Join the opening team at SLS Barcelona as a Cost Controller.
-You will manage hotel assets, control F&B costs, and ensure centralized accounting under the Finance department.
+Join SLS Barcelona's Finance team as a Cost Controller.
+You will manage hotel assets, control F&B costs, and ensure accurate accounting procedures.
 The role requires 2+ years of hotel accounting experience, fluency in Spanish and English, and strong analytical skills.
-Be...
+Become part of an innovative...

 Location Icon